Wrongful Convictions in the Military (and How To Prevent Them)

 Based on this data, it seems that having one or more of these factors increases the risk of being wrongfully convicted.

 Of course, with a competent attorney, these factors either wouldn’t exist or wouldn’t be as impactful.
 However, the single largest factor in wrongful convictions may be an inadequate legal defense team.
-Unfortunately, many people who are falsely accused can’t afford the best lawyers to defend them.
+Unfortunately, many people who are falsely accused of military sexual assault can’t afford the best lawyers to defend them.

 How Wrongful Convictions Happen in the Military